Five Steps to Creating Your Perfect Dating Profile

-Your Profile Is Your Selling Point and must deliver in a brief, but dynamic way, your best attributes and most compelling interests.
+Your dating profile is your selling point and must deliver in a brief, but dynamic way, your best attributes and most compelling interests.
 Whether these interests are gardening, walking, cooking or a round of golf, don’t be reluctant to talk about them, as they are an important part of who you are and what makes you unique.

-If you’ve recently enjoyed a holiday or travel experience, share this.
-It’s the perfect opportunity to illustrate how you spend your leisure time.
-Sailing, walking, or re-charging your batteries on a beach somewhere can offer an insight into your character and what makes you happy.
+If in recent years, you’ve enjoyed a particular holiday or travel experience, you might like to share this.
+It’s the ideal opportunity to illustrate how you spend your leisure time.
+Sailing, walking, or re-charging your batteries on a beach somewhere, can all offer an insight into your character and what makes you happy.

-Without an image you are not likely to attract much attention.
+Without a recent photograph you are not likely to attract much attention.
 People are always suspicious of profiles without images as they naturally suggest someone who is not fully committed to the process, or is unhappy with the way they look.
-The real reason is much more likely to be that you are shy.
-But potential connections will not have time to make this consideration; they will have moved on to the next profile with a photo.
+The real reason is much more likely to be that they are shy.
+Potential connections, however, will not have time to make this consideration; they will have moved on to the next profile with a photo.

-Here are five recommended steps to creating your perfect profile:
+Here are five recommended steps to help you create your perfect profile:

-- Photos: If possible, get a friend to take a photograph.
+- Photos: If possible, get a friend or family member to take a photograph.
 Selfies are OK, but unlikely to be the most flattering.
 A selfie could also be misleading if you’ve retouched it and created an unrealistic vision of the perfect man or woman.
-A headshot, preferably when you are smiling, would be perfect.
+A headshot, preferably when you’re smiling, would be perfect.
 Also, an image in an informal environment where you look comfortable.

 - Description: If you find writing about yourself difficult, write about what your passions are: i.e. your children, your hobbies, or your work.
 This will help to convey something of who you are.
 Keep it positive and try to display confidence within your text.
 As the saying goes ‘confidence is everything’!
 If being funny is part of what makes you who you are, then say something amusing.
 If you’re a serious kind of guy or girl then try to express this in some way.
-If you really have problems writing about yourself, ask a close friend to share this task with you.
-Avoid saying too much about your assets – or lack of them.
-This is the Internet after all and you don’t want to attract anyone for the wrong reasons.
+If you really have problems writing about yourself, ask someone who knows you well to share this task with you.
+Avoid saying too much about your material assets – or lack of them.
+You don’t want to attract anyone for the wrong reasons.

 - Goals: It’s not always a good idea to state in too much depth what you hope the next stage in your life will be.
-Describe future plans only loosely, suggesting that you are open-minded about what lies ahead.
-Keep things in the moment and focus mainly on describing where you are at in your life right now.
+Describe future plans only loosely, suggesting that you’re open-minded about what lies ahead.
+Keep things in the moment and focus mainly on describing where you’re at in your life right now.

-From my own experience, being honest and genuine when creating a dating profile makes a big difference to the outcome of any potential friendship.
-The more people I interacted with online, the more confidence I gained, and the more enthusiastic I felt about the prospect of dating again.
+From our experience of providing online dating for widows and widowers for over fifteen years, being honest and genuine when creating a dating profile makes a big difference to the outcome of any potential relationship.
+The more genuine your interactions are, the more confidence you will gain, and the more enthusiastic you will feel about the prospect of dating again.